get home bag

 A Bug Out Bag (BOB) is meant for long-term survival situations where you must evacuate your current location and take refuge elsewhere, possibly indefinitely.
 On the other hand, a Get Me Home bag focuses on getting you back to safety by providing necessary items like water filtration devices and mini first aid kits with bandages and medicines, which allow you enough sustenance until you can return home.

-This brings us to another difference; size.
+This brings us to another difference: size.
 A Get Home Bag is generally smaller and lighter than a BOB.

 The Get Home Bag should be small enough to take on your daily commute without being cumbersome.
 A BOB, on the other hand, is much larger and contains significantly more gear.